JoseJuan98/JoseJuan98/README.md

 ### 👯 I’m looking to collaborate on

-Open source projects related to Environmental Intelligence to help to preserve nature or evaluate the state.
+Open source projects related to Environmental Intelligence to help to preserve nature or evaluate the state of it.